Project-AgML/AgML/CONTRIBUTING.md

 **Note**: If the dataset is captured in multiple countries or you don't know where it is from, then put "worldwide" for both "continent" and "country".

+**Note**: If there is no explicit documentation for the dataset, then reach out to the AgML team regarding what you should put.
+It is important that we have references to as many datasets as possible, to allow users to acquire raw data as they desire.

+#### `ml_task` and `ag_task`

+The ML task can be quickly defined from the following table:

 | Dataset Format | `ml_task` | `annotation_format` |
 | :------------: | :-------: | :-----------------: |
 | Image Classification | `image_classification` | `directory_names` |
 | Object Detection | `object_detection` | `coco_json` |
 | Semantic Segmentation | `semantic_segmentation` | `image` |

+The `ag_task` field is more broadly defined - it should be the main task that the dataset is associated with.
+For instance, any of the `*_leaf_disease_classification` datasets, alongside `bean_disease_uganda`, are all associated with the `disease_classification` task.
+The `apple_segmentation_minnesota` dataset has the label `fruit_segmentation`.
+See `agml/_assets/public_datasources.json` for various examples of valid `ag_tasks`.
+Generally, you should keep this field broad enough that it encompasses the dataset (e.g., instead of a specific fruit, just put 'fruit' in general), but not as broad as the `ml_task`: it should have an agricultural component.

 The `source_citations.json` file should be updated this way: